-The player must reserve a Tee time in accordance with the availability of the hosting club and has to present his/her Federal Card for 2021.
+The player must reserve a Tee time in accordance with the availability of the hosting club and must present his/her Federal Card for 2024.

-3) Format of Play
+3. Format of Play

 Category Nr.
-Of Holes Format of Play Senior Tour 18, 36 or 54 Single Stroke Play or Match Play Mid-Amateur Tour 18 or 36 Single Stroke Play or Match Play Federal Tour 36, 54 or 72 Single Stroke Play or Match Play Junior Tour 18, 36, 54 or 72 Single Stroke Play or Match Play Kids Tour Preminimes 18 Single Stroke Play Kids Tour Other Categories See Special Regulations Kic ds Tour
+Of Holes Format of Play Senior Tour 18, 36 or 54 Single Stroke Play or Match Play Mid-Amateur Tour 18 or 36 Single Stroke Play or Match Play Young Adult Tour 18 or 36 Single Stroke Play or Match Play Federal Tour 36, 54 or 72 Single Stroke Play or Match Play Junior Open 54 or 72 Single Stroke Play or Match Play Junior U12 - U14 18 or 36 Single Stroke Play Kids Tour Other Categories See Special Regulations Kids Tour

-4) Returning a Scorecard
+4. Returning a Scorecard